 Participated in workshop for PhD students and candidates in technical communication.
 Association of Teachers of Technical Writing Conference.
 Portland, OR.
 March 15, 2017.

-Revising Writing Component of MBA course, University of St. Thomas, Minneapolis, MN.
+Revising Writing Lab Component of MBA Courses.
+University of St. Thomas.
 2017.

 Provided consultation to MBA program regarding integrating a writing component into their existing courses.
 Work consisted of researching different forms of writing labs in similar situations, consulting with writing colleagues on best practices for proposed recommendations, and meeting with stakeholders in the MBA program.